dunnx296/AngryBirdsMachineLearning2020/CHANGELIST.md

+### List of Changes (release alpha v0.3.7)
+1. Shooting related commdands changed
+    - only release point is needed
+2. ReportNoveltyLikelihood command is extended
+    - novelty object IDs
+    - novelty level
+    - novelty description
+3. After loading a new game instance, the first groun truth will be returned after the scene is fully zoomed out
+4. Novelty level 3 type 7 is not working in 0.3.6.
+It has been fixed in this version
 ### List of Changes (release alpha v0.3.6)
 1. Development mode is added
   - use --dev when running the game playing interface to access more information about the game objects